auth0/docs/articles/integrations/office-365-custom-provisioning.md

   }

   // After provisioning the user and giving a license to them, we record
-  // (on Auth) that this Google Apps user has already been provisioned.
+  // (on Auth) that this G Suite user has already been provisioned.
 We
   // also record the user's principal username and immutableId to properly
   // redirect them on future logins. function saveUserMetadata() {